Pranav016/Hacktoberfest-PR-for-beginners/README.md

 # Hacktoerfest-PR-for-beginners
 Beginner Friendly Hacktoberfest2020 repository.
-You can contribute anything from algorithm codes to web UIs.
+You can contribute anything from algorithm codes to web UIs.</br> Happy Coding!
-Happy Coding!